eddiefu1/alloy-connectivity-demo/README.md

 - Make sure you've completed the OAuth flow
 - Verify the Connection ID in your `.env` file
 - Ensure you have pages in your Notion workspace

+**"Credential not found" or "Invalid Authorization"**
+- Verify your API key is correct and has Connectivity API permissions
+- Test your API key: `npm run test-api-auth`
+- Check [API Key Setup Guide](docs/api-key-setup.md) for detailed troubleshooting
+- Ensure you're using the correct base URL: `https://production.runalloy.com`

+**"Connection not found in list, but API calls work"**
+- This is normal - some connections may work for API calls even if not in the list
+- The connection verification step tests the connection with a real API call
+- If API calls work, the connection is valid and functional

 ## 🔒 Security Best Practices